 Q. And Mobile Phones?

-Please switch off all phones for the duration of the service, and ensure that flash photographs are not taken.
+Please silence all phones for the duration of the service, and ensure that flash photographs are not taken.

 Q. Can we have Confetti?